-The ordinary dice is indeed a very versatile object; not just associated with a plethora of board games – but also serves its purpose as an important tool of learning – a math manipulative to be precise.
+Line Plot graphing with dice could be one of many fun activities to introduce students to line plots.
+More so, because the ordinary dice is indeed a very versatile object; not just associated with a plethora of board games – but also serves its purpose as an important tool of learning – a math manipulative to be precise.

 Then comes the task of interpreting the data collected on the line plot graph.

-Other than a dice manipulative to record data on a line plot graph, your students can also use coins, candy (M&M’s), spinners, visual cards to name a few.
+Needless to say, line plot graphing also connect to real-life data and makes the abstract more concrete.
+Other than a dice manipulative to record data on a line plot, your students can also use coins, spinners, domino tiles, and visual cards to name a few.